Sound Analysis – Overall.

 The sound analysis of N8ii was done using Oriolus Traillii, playing a selection of test tracks, such as Agnes Obel “The curse”, Sandro Cavazza “So much better” (Avicii remix), C-Bool “Never go away”, Ed Sheeran “Shape of you”, Alan Walker “Darkside”, Galantis “Hunter”, Iggy Azalea “Black widow”, Indila “Boite en argent”, Dua Lipa “Love again”, Counting Crows “Big yellow taxi”, David Elias “Vision of her”, and Michael Jackson “Dirty Diana”.
 I had about 150hrs of burn in time before I started analyzing N8ii.

 I prefer to describe the DAP sound based on the comparison to other DAPs and pair ups with different IEMs/headphones since the DAP by itself doesn’t have a “sound”.
-What we hear is how the sound characteristics of a source shapes the sound signature of connected IEMs/headphones or the difference in sound relative to other sources using the same pair of IEMs/headphones.
+What we hear is how the sound characteristic of a source shapes the sound signature of connected IEMs/headphones or the difference in sound relative to other sources using the same pair of IEMs/headphones.
 As a result, this section of the review usually summarizes what I find in the follow up Comparison and Pair-up sections.
 Of course, this is my subjective opinion, describing how I hear it.

 4.4mm vs 3.5mm.

 The only noticeable difference I hear is in soundstage width, spreading wider (Left/Right) when connected to balanced output.
-Also, BAL has more power thus SE needs a few more volume clicks to match it.
+Also, BAL has more power, thus SE needs a few more volume clicks to match it.
 Otherwise, tonality, sound sig, and overall technical performance were nearly the same.

 Sound Analysis – SS/Tube, Class A/AB, P-mode.

-The P mode Class A to AB comparison applies to both SS and Tubes timbre settings where switching between Class A and AB is like going from a smoother and slightly more laidback and relaxed analog sound to a faster, snappier, and with a blacker background Analog/Digital hybrid sound.
+The P mode Class A to AB comparison applies to both SS and Tubes timbre settings.
+Switching between Class A and AB is like going from a smoother and slightly more laidback and relaxed analog sound to a faster, snappier, and with a blacker background Analog/Digital hybrid sound.
 The difference in tonality is noticeable due to speed/attack change in the sound where in Class A – bass has a slower attack with less punch, mids are smoother, more relaxed, with a little more analog warmth, treble has a bit less sparkle, and in Class AB – bass has a faster attack with more punch and improved articulation, mids are more resolving, and have blacker background, treble has more sparkle and airiness.

 In P mode Class AB, when switching from SS to Tubes, there is a clear distinction of the sound gaining more body and smoother analog texture in mids/vocals.
 As a result, in SS timbre setting the sound is dryer, has more precision and control, and faster transient of notes popping out of the black background.
-Switching to Tubes makes mids/vocals wetter, smoother, even a touch warmer while still keeping the same resolution and retrieval of details.
-The technical performance doesn’t change as much, but the coloring of the mids becomes more analog.
+Switching to Tubes makes mids/vocals wetter, smoother, even a touch warmer while still keeping the same high resolution and retrieval of details.
+The technical performance doesn’t change as much, but the coloring of the mids becomes more apparent.

 In P+ mode Class AB when switching from SS to Tubes, I hear the same changes as I noted above in my comparison while testing in P mode.